laumonfort/RickandMortyApp/README.md

 # Rick and Morty App (SwifUI)

-This is an app using the Rick and Morty API: https://rickandmortyapi.com/ It's written in SwiftUI to display the characters from the show:
+- This is an app using the Rick and Morty API: https://rickandmortyapi.com/
+- Written in SwiftUI to display the characters from the show:

 /*Animations will be displayed here*/

+###  Requirements:

-###  Alamofire Dependency:
+## Alamofire Dependency:

 - Swift Package Manager